Davies' tree frog

-Davies' tree frog (Ranoidea daviesae) is a species of frog in the subfamily Pelodryadinae.
+Davies' tree frog (Dryopsophus daviesae) is a species of frog in the family Pelodryadidae.
 It is endemic to Australia.
 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, subtropical or tropical dry shrubland, and rivers.
 It is currently threatened by habitat loss.

 Etymology

 The specific name daviesae honours Dr. Margaret M. Davies, an Australian herpetologist.

 Description

 Davies' tree frog is a medium-size species which grows to a maximum snout-to-vent length of 53 mm for males and 63 mm for females.
 The colour of the upper surface is somewhat variable, being mainly golden brown with darker brown patches but sometimes additionally having green patches.
 There is a narrow brown stripe running from the nostrils through the eye and back towards the groin, broadening towards the posterior and then becoming intermittent.
 Below the eye is a green band running as far as the shoulder and there is a thin white line along the edge of the upper lip.
 The skin on the underside has fine granulations.
 Davies' tree frog is very similar in appearance to the closely related New England tree frog but is larger, is less green and has a slightly bumpy rather than a smooth skin.